 In 2003, the Brazilian tax authority filed a claim against our inactive subsidiary in Brazil, SPC International Ltda, for the payment of taxes allegedly due from the subsidiary.
 After numerous hearings and appeals at various appellate levels in Brazil, the Superior Court and the Supreme Court in February and March 2016 ruled against the subsidiary in final non-appealable decisions.
 The total amount of this claim, including interest, penalties and legal fees is approximately U.S. \$9 million, of which approximately U.S. \$1 million is the principal.
 The Brazilian tax authorities initiated foreclosure proceedings against the subsidiary and certain of its former managers.
-Pursuant to the court's decision, published in March 2016, the foreclosure proceedings against the former managers were cancelled.
-The tax authorities appealed such decision which appeal was rejected in July 2017.
-This court ruling is final and is not appealable.
-Based on Brazilian external counsel's opinion, we believe that the subsidiary has solid arguments to sustain its position that further collection proceedings are barred due to statute of limitation and that the inclusion of any additional co-obligors in the tax foreclosure certificate should be barred due to the applicable statute of limitations and that the foreclosure procedures cannot legally be redirected to other group entities and managers who were not cited in the foreclosure certificate.
+Pursuant to the court's decision, published in March 2016, the foreclosure proceedings against the subsidiary has solid arguments to sustain its position that further collection proceedings are barred due to statute of limitations and that the foreclosure procedures cannot legally be redirected to other group entities and managers who were not cited in the foreclosure certificate.
 Accordingly, we believe that the chances that such redirection will lead to a loss recognition are remote.